-In 2001, I was honored to have lunch with Neil Evans, the first Chief Information Officer (CIO) of Microsoft, while I was in Bellevue, WA.
-At the time, I was the CIO for ITech Services, a company managing technology training programs in partnership with academic institutions, which included 125 colleges and universities in the US.
-We were in the middle of building the Microsoft IT Academy, which I had helped design, to be rolled out to 2000 colleges.
+In 2001, I was having lunch with Neil Evans, the first CIO of Microsoft, in Bellevue, WA.
+At the time, I was the CIO for ITech Services, a company managing technology training programs in partnership with academic institutions, which included 150 colleges and universities in the US.
+We were in the middle of building the Microsoft IT Academy (now called the Microsoft Imagine Academy), which I had helped design and was eventually rolled out to over 10K academic institutions around the world.
 We had stopped for lunch, and during the conversation, Neil asked me why I called myself a CIO.
 At first, I was a bit surprised and slightly offended, because I thought he was implying I wasn’t qualified to be a CIO.
-I started to explain my technical background and duties at ITech, and he stopped me and said, “No, you are not a CIO, you are a CMO.”
-I started to stammer back that there was no way I was a Chief Marketing Officer and that I was really a “techie.”
+I started to explain my technical background and duties at ITech, and he stopped me and said, “No, I mean you are not a CIO…you are a CMO.”
+I started to stammer and defend myself as a “techie.”
 You see, at the time I thought being a “marketing guy” was like being a used car salesman…always trying to make a pitch….stretching the truth.
 I hated selling.
 It just wasn’t me.
 However, he pointed out that I was building products and programs, coming up with ideas on how to get these programs adopted by our target markets, and that this program development was really a marketing function.
-It would be years later before I embraced my marketing side and actually called myself a CMO, and that opened up the “flood gates” in terms of opportunities.
+It would be years later before I embraced my marketing side and actually called myself a CMO, but that opened up the “flood gates” in terms of opportunities.
 I felt free to think about things that were “pie in the sky” ideas instead of always forcing myself to think about processes and the immediate future.
 Instead of trying to automate everything and take people out of the equation in the name of efficiency and cost-savings, I could actually think of ways to put people back in the equation…to understand their needs and pain points so that I could solve them.
 However, this would not be the only time I had to look in the mirror and be honest with myself.

 I’m sure you can see my point about why you should embrace YOU if you truly want to be happy and successful.
 The catch is that you have to take a long look in the mirror and be willing to see both your strengths and your weaknesses.
 That can be pretty scary if you hate criticism.
 YOU have to give yourself permission to love yourself….warts and all.
 No one else can do that…not your friends, not your children, and not your spouse…only you.
 It can be challenging, but it is oh so worth it.
 The act of liberating your mind and spirit..to be your authentic self…it is more than just temporary motivation – It is lifelong inspiration.